 If we need to contact you during the service, your security tag number will pop up on the large screen in the main service.

 All of our amazing adult disciple-makers (volunteers) have gone through an application process that includes a background check and references.

 Due to various food allergies, we do not have food in any of our environments.
 However, babies/toddlers will be able to have their bottles.

-For your safety, the doors of the kids’ and nursery areas will lock 10 minutes after service begins.
+For your safety, the doors of the kids’ and early childhood areas will lock 10 minutes after service begins.
 If you are late, please ring the doorbell, and someone will open the door for you.

 How early can I check in my child?